Spaghetti-droid/Watermarker/README.md

 - **Stroke Width**: The width of the stroke used in the watermark.
 Ranges from 0 to 1.
 - **Margin**: The margin to keep between the watermark and the side of the image.
 Ranges from 0 to 1.
 - **Save**: Saves the configuration on screen to a file.
+- **Preview**: Opens a window showing a preview generated based on the current settings
 - **Start**: Starts watermarking the selected images using the parameters on screen.
 - **Close**: Close the window.